Top Five Olympic Barbell Chest Exercises

 Bodyweight flys

-It is a very strict exercise in which you are going to work not only the pectoral, but all the muscles of the arms and the core, making it a very complete exercise.
+It is a very strict exercise in which you are going to work not only the chest, but all the muscles of the arms and core, making it a very complete exercise.

 What’s more, it is an exercise that requires a lot of control and concentration to avoid hurting ourselves.
 The work is done with the weight of our body and it is important to lower as much as possible but without touching the ground.